Vehrik/FarOut/Characters/5-Traits.md

     Whatever your Mutation ends up being you must decide on the following three
     details:

-            1. The location of the weakspot of the Mutation.
+            1. The location of the Mutation.
 You may designate the Mutation as being anchored to, projected from or embedded in either your Torso, Head, or one of your Limbs.

                Multiple Mutations may be anchored to/embedded in the same portion of your body.
 Mutations may become less effective or even unuseable if the body part the Mutation is associated with becomes Injured or Disabled.

-               You may expend 1 Splice Point in order to distribute a Mutation's weakspot across one additional limb, and in this case, both body sections must be damaged before it effects the Mutation's effectiveness.
+               You may expend 1 Splice Point in order to distribute a Mutations across one additional limb, and in this case, both body sections must be Injured before it effects the Mutation's effectiveness.

-               If the limb you place the Mutation's weakspot on also houses a Hand (by default this is your arms), the Mutation will consume the Hand unless you expend 1 additional Splice Point in order to conserve the Hand.
-You may expend 2 additional Splice Point in order to make the Hand Synergizing, meaning that you can combine the properties of the Trait with properties of the item held in the Synergizing Hand.
+               If the limb you place the Mutation on also houses a Hand (by default this is your arms), the Mutation will consume the Hand unless you expend 1 additional Splice Point in order to conserve the Hand.

                You may optionally designate the Mutation as a Crux, giving you 3 additional Splice Points points to use on the Mutation designated